jtart/react-universal-app/README.md

 ```

 ### Plugging in libraries
-uni allows your to plugin libraries into the lifecycle of the uni application through providing interfaces known as wrappers.
+uni allows you to plugin libraries into the lifecycle of the uni application through interfaces known as `wrappers`.
 A wrapper is a higher-order component that extends the functionality of the main React application, usually through the integration of libraries or state management tools.
 There are two types of wrappers: `server` and `client`.

 #### Server
-A server wrapper is an asyncronhous HOC that is used on a server-side render only.
+A server wrapper is an asynchronous HOC that is used on a server-side render.
 An example use-case could be the creation of some inital state, styles, etc, which can be injected into the `head` of the HTML Document on the server-side render, through the `getAdditionalHeadProps` function.

 ##### `getAdditionalHeadProps: [data]`
 `getAdditionalHeadProps` is a synchronous function that is called after the React application has been rendered, but before it is injected into the main HTML document.

+`getAdditionalHeadProps` serves as an optional escape hatch for injecting additional elements into the `head` of the document that are generated within the server wrapper.
+For most head elements, you should see [managing the docunent head](#managing-the-document-head).

-These props might be script tags containing initial JSON data.
+These elements might be script elements containing initial JSON data.
 For these purposes, uni exposes a `ServerData` component, which serialises passed JSON data - pass the JSON in the `data` prop, and give it an `id`, which can be used in the client wrapper to return the initial server-side fetched data.

-`getAdditionalHeadProps` serves as an optional escape hatch for injecting additional props into the `head` of the document that are generated within the server wrapper.
-For most head tags, you should see [managing the docunent head](#managing-the-document-head).

 ```JavaScript
 // ./wrappers/server.jsx